 - and this post details the uninterrupted activity of individual household Daoists in north Shanxi, “serving the people” as they meet the constant demand for routine burial services.
 In a recent update, I note that the full ritual sequence, with the whole Daoist group performing funeral liturgy, has now been restored.

-See also under Navajo ritual and musical culture.
+See also the very end of my post on Navajo ritual and musical culture.